cre8tive-studio/leonardorick/README.md

 3. Delete from users collection
 4. Delete from allowed-email collection

+### Add a new preview

+1. Upload the file in the storage
+2. Create the item in the previews collection
+3. Add the number in the settings collection (previewsReady)
+4. Create the document in the upvotes collection with the preview number

 #### types

 - There's no array type so you select the type you wwant and them select if you want this to be an array.